telerik/blazor-ui/grid/datasourcerequest-on-server/WebApiFromServerApp/readme.md

 The Telerik `DataSourceRequest` must be serialized to the REST API endpoint, so you can use it to obtain the needed data as per its contents (needed page, page size, filter, sort, etc.).

 You can obtain the data through extension methods provided by the `Telerik.DataSource` package - the `.ToDataSourceResult(dataSourceRequest)` and `.ToDataSourceResultAsync(dataSourceRequest)`.
-They can work with collections like `List<T>`, `IEnumerable<T>` and `IQueriable<T>`.
-You can use `IQueriable` collections coming from another service (such as EntityFramework) to perform optimized queries - the Telerik methods use LINQ expressions internally so that the framework can resolve them in the most efficient manner.
+They can work with collections like `List<T>`, `IEnumerable<T>` and `IQueryable<T>`.
+You can use `IQueryable` collections coming from another service (such as EntityFramework) to perform optimized queries - the Telerik methods use LINQ expressions internally so that the framework can resolve them in the most efficient manner.

 There are a few specifics to this scenario: